Palmarosa Essential Oil

 Harvesting and extraction

-Indian palmarosa essential oil is mostly derived from wild plants growing in the forest regions which are harvested by hand in the traditional way.
+Indian palmarosa essential oil is mostly derived from wild plants growing in the forest regions, where it is harvested by hand in the traditional way.
 On the managed plantations harvesting may be conducted by hand or with a modern mechanical system that can cut, chop and load the plant ready for transportation directly to the stills.

 The grass is cut around 6 to 9 centimetres from the ground and sometimes allowed to dry in the shade for up to 6 days to reduce its bulk for transportation.
 Palmarosa essential oil is extracted by hydro or steam distillation which produces a pale straw or olive coloured oil with a distinctive sweet, rosy-floral odour with subtle fruity, spicy and woody nuances.
-A good quality palmarosa oil is almost a perfume in itself, but the fragrance may be quite variable from origin to origin.
+A good quality palmarosa oil is almost a perfume in itself, but the fragrance can be variable from region to region.

 Used in skincare, essential oil of palmarosa simply excels at keeping a healthy complexion.
-It balances sebum production, stimulates cellular regeneration, encourages elasticity, moisturises dry and mature skin, plus it effectively combats acne, dermatitis, eczema and psoriasis.
+It balances sebum production, stimulates cellular regeneration, encourages elasticity, and moisturises dry or mature skin.
+It also effectively combats acne, dermatitis, eczema and psoriasis.
 All this, at a fraction of the cost of rose oil!

 Used in massage palmarosa essential oil eases the pain associated with arthritis, rheumatism and general muscular aches, as well as cramps and gastric conditions.
 Due to its calming yet uplifting properties, palmarosa is valuable when treating emotional conditions such as anxiety, nervous exhaustion and stress.

-Palmarosa oil is a middle note that blends well with basil, bergamot, cedarwood atlas and virginian, fennel, frankincense, geranium, lavender, lemongrass, linaloe wood, lemon, mandarin, neroli, orange, pine, rose, ylang ylang.
+Palmarosa oil is a middle note that blends well with basil, bergamot, cedarwood atlas and virginian, fennel, frankincense, geranium, lavender, lemongrass, linaloe wood, lemon, mandarin, neroli, orange, pine, rose and ylang ylang.